 Natural Ways to Clear Nicotine From Your System

-When it comes to clearing nicotine from the system, there are several natural ways that may support the process.
+When it comes to clearing nicotine from the system, several natural ways may support the process.
 It's important to note that these methods may aid in flushing out nicotine, but they are not a substitute for quitting nicotine use altogether.
 Here are some natural approaches that can help:

 Staying hydrated: Drinking plenty of water helps flush toxins, including nicotine, out of the body.
 Aim to drink at least 8-10 glasses of water per day to promote hydration and support the natural detoxification process.